terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 Further details of permissions required and resources created, can be found in the bootstrap module [documentation.](https://github.com/terraform-google-modules/terraform-google-bootstrap)

 **Note:** when running the examples in this repository, you may receive an error like `Error code 8, message: The project cannot be created because you have exceeded your allotted project quota.` when applying terraform.
 That means you have reached your [Project creation quota](https://support.google.com/cloud/answer/6330231).
 In this case you can use this [Request Project Quota Increase](https://support.google.com/code/contact/project_quota_increase) form to request a quota increase.
 The `terraform_sa_email` created in `0-bootstrap` should also be listed in "Email addresses that will be used to create projects" in that support form.
-If you face others quota errors, check the [Quota documentation](https://cloud.google.com/docs/quota) for guidence.
+If you face others quota errors, check the [Quota documentation](https://cloud.google.com/docs/quota) for guidance.

 ## 0-bootstrap usage to deploy Jenkins